User5678953/adventure-list-backend/README.md

+## Contribution Guidelines

-For contribution guidelines, see the [Contribution Guidelines](CONTRIBUTING.md).
+For contribution guidelines, see the [Contribution Guidelines](CONTRIBUTING.MD).